Trieste Film Festival

 The Trieste Film Festival is an international film festival founded in 1989.
 Held annually on the third week of January in Trieste, it has become the leading festival of Central and Eastern Europe cinema in Italy.

+The 36th edition of the festival took place from 16 to 24 January 2025.
+The festival dedicated to Central Eastern European cinema presented 130 films.
+In this edition the festival had double opening: the first evening with Wishing on a Star by Slovak-Hungarian author Peter Kerekes, followed by the Italian premiere of Dying by Matthias Glasner, a German comedy-drama.
+The festival closed with Crossing by Levan Akin.